RedHatOfficial/openshift-artifactory-apache-reverse-proxy/README.md

    2. Next >
 10. Configuration
     1. Git Repository URL: the URL created in the __Source Control the Apache Reverse Proxy Configuration__ section
-    2. Git Reference: change this from master if you created a tag, recomended
+    2. Git Reference: change this from master if you created a tag, recommended
-    3. Git Context Directory: if you followed these instrucitons exactly, you can leave this blank, but if you put the `httpd-cfg/artifactory-proxy.conf` somewhere other then the root of the project you will need to change this.
+    3. Git Context Directory: if you followed these instructions exactly, you can leave this blank, but if you put the `httpd-cfg/artifactory-proxy.conf` somewhere other then the root of the project you will need to change this.
     4. TLS Certificate: public certificate generated in __Generate the Wildcard Certificate for use by the Reverse Proxy__
     5. TLS Key: private certificate generated in __Generate the Wildcard Certificate for use by the Reverse Proxy__
     6. Create

 ### Configure Routes per Artifactory Service
-For each service you want to route through the reverse proxy you will need to create an OpenShift route for that service.
-For example one for the docker registery, another for the NPM regisetery, etc.
+For each service you want to route through the reverse proxy, you will need to create an OpenShift route for that service.
+For example, one for the docker registery, another for the NPM regisetery, etc.

-You would follow these steps for each service to expose, or for instance each docker registery to expose.
+You would follow these steps for each service to expose, for instance each docker registery to expose.

 1. OpenShift -> My Projects -> artifactory
 2. Applications -> Routes